MicrosoftDocs/winrt-api/windows.devices.midi/midimessagetype.md

 # MidiMessageType

 ## -description
-Specifies constants used to map MIDI message types into their corresponding byte codes.
+Provides constants used to map MIDI message types into their corresponding byte codes.

 ## -enum-fields
 ### -field None:0
-Specifies no message type.
+None

 ### -field NoteOff:128
 A [MidiNoteOffMessage](midinoteoffmessage.md).